-The Bullying Prevention Unit features training modules to develop your staff and help them effectively identify and deal with bullying throughout your school.
-With staff education and easy implementation, you can make a difference in the lives of your students.
+The Bullying Prevention Unit features training modules to help staff develop ways to effectively identify and deal with bullying throughout the school.
+Staff education is easy to implement and will help make a difference in students’ lives.

 Module 1

 For principals and program coordinators, this module focuses on understanding the student–educator relationship, communication policies and procedures, and family communication.
 This module is 45–60 minutes in length.